Is It Okay To Get Pregnant When The World Is On Fire?

 It is impossible to talk about global human population without talking about the history of the ways we’ve thought about global populations.
 Malthus said something like, “The power of population is so superior to the power of the earth to produce subsistence for man, that premature death must in some shape or other visit the human race.”

 This has been a really powerful and pernicious and profoundly racist way of dealing with individual humans for a very long time.
-And so when we jump to today and think about climate and the “problem of global population”— and you look at these scientific studies coming out saying ‘hey, the thing that you can do is have one fewer child, that would be really helpful to climate’—it’s important also to look at how these ideas feed directly into the eco-fascist fantasies that you see in the Deep Green right.
+So when we jump to today and think about climate and the “problem of global population” — and you look at these scientific studies coming out saying ‘hey, the thing that you can do is have one fewer child, that would be really helpful to climate’ — it’s important also to look at how these ideas feed directly into the eco-fascist fantasies that you see in the Deep Green.
 These are ideas that helped incite mass shooters in Texas and New Zealand.

 This is linked to some degree to the history of deep ecology.
-Basically, there was shift during the environmental movement between the ’60s and the ’90s, where people started arguing that humans are no more morally worthy of life than any other life on this planet.
+Basically, there was a shift during the environmental movement between the ’60s and the ’90s where people started arguing that humans are no more morally worthy of life than any other life on this planet.

 When you decenter the human from what you value, you start coming up with more value for nonhuman life, which in many ways is perhaps arguably a good thing.
 But you also run on this very, very slippery slope towards devaluing human life to the point that you arrive at eco-fascist fantasies, where there are these visions of closed borders and racial purity and death squads that are going to kill the people who have been deemed unfit.
 People who have been deemed unfit, genetically or socially, will not be allowed to have offspring.
 There’ll be birth licenses.
 In order to save the valuable, beautiful, green, wonderful thing that is life on Earth, we need to be ruthless with humans — and with some humans more than others.